gfed53/audio-swirl/README.md

 4. You can serve the app locally by running `node server`.
 The app listens at port 8080.

-A new demo version is currently being created - with no API key insertion required - and a link will be supplied right here when it's usable.
+A new demo version is currently being created - with no API key insertion required.
+You can check it out [here](http://audio-swirl-123.herokuapp.com/)!

 ## Directions